Every NBA Team's Biggest Flaw as Training Camps Open

 Treading water during Bradley Beal and John Wall's breathers is still the primary hitch.
 Tomas Satoransky made genuine strides last year, but Washington's offense fell off a cliff when he played without both of them, per Cleaning The Glass.
 Kelly Oubre Jr. and Markieff Morris have always loomed as intriguing hubs in theory, but never in sample size or practice.

 Austin Rivers might come to the rescue here.
-He's more of a serviceable ball-handler than a punchline.
+He's more serviceable ball-handler than punchline.
 He joined Stephen Curry, James Harden, Kyrie Irving, Kyle Lowry, Chris Paul and Kemba Walker as the only players to hit at least 37 percent of their pull-up threes on 175 or more attempts.
 On the flip side, the Los Angeles Clippers posted a 94.5 offensive rating (1st percentile) in the 402 possessions he logged at point guard, according to Cleaning The Glass.

 Turning to Otto Porter for secondary ball-handling during star-less stints is something the Wizards should try in greater volume.
 Their offense hummed under those circumstances last year so long as he played with either Oubre or Satoransky.